Cheaterpaul/Wallets/README.md

 This Forge Mod adds a simple coin system.
 Perfect for servers.

-The system works in a way that there are a few different coin item (1 coin, 5 coins, 20 coins, 50 coins, 100 coins, 500 coins) as well as a wallet item that can be used to store all coins.
+The system works in a way that there are a few different coin item (1 coin, 5 coins, 10 coins, 20 coins, 50 coins, 100 coins, 500 coins) as well as a wallet item that can be used to store all coins.

 Interacting with the wallet opens a gui where coins or other wallets can be transferred into the opened wallet.
 In the gui every kind of coin can be extracted as well as a set coin value.
-And if that is too much you can even take a coin pile with a set amount of coins to transfer to another player or wallet.
+And if that is too much you can even take a coin pouch with a set amount of coins to transfer to another player or wallet.

 <img alt="wallet" src="https://i.ibb.co/yygq6HR/wallets.png" width="500"/>

 ## Configuration

-- the coin pile button in the wallet screen can be disabled in the `wallets-server.toml` file in the `serverconfig` directory
+- the coin pouch button in the wallet screen can be disabled in the `wallets-server.toml` file in the `serverconfig` directory

 ## People